timabell/0x5.uk/_posts/2020-09-15-effective-gtd-with-trello.md

 The subject line becomes the card title so edit that if you want.
 The body of the email becomes the card description so you can add to that too.

+Top tip: When sending an email that you'll need to follow up on, put the GTD email address in the Blind-Carbon-Copy (BCC) field so that you instantly get a copy in your GTD board with no extra faff.
+(Thanks to this podcast episode for that idea: ["Organizing the LEGOs In Our Minds to Build the Ultimate Version of Ourselves with Tiago Forte - Flavor of Leadership"](https://shows.acast.com/flavor-of-leadership/episodes/organizing-the-legos-in-our-minds-to-build-the-ultimate-vers)).

 #### Web based tasks
 Install [AddToAny](https://www.addtoany.com/) to send any webpage from Firefox to your GTD inbox.